christian-chavez/christian-chavez.github.io/_posts/2025-03-04-thesis-writing.md

 ---
 layout: post
-title: How I wrote my bachelor thesis
+title: The tools I used to write  my bachelor thesis
 author: Christian Chávez
 excerpt: "Tools and tips that helped me with the writing process of my bachelor thesis."
 published: true